Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 First we have to detect if the first character is uppercase.

-We'll use the chars method again to get an iterator, we'll take a single one character from it and check that its uppercase.
+We'll use the chars method again to get an iterator, we'll take a single character from it and check that its uppercase.

-This on its own would return true if the string was empty so, even though it doesn't matter in our use-case, lets also check that's not the case so the variable name is accurate.
+This on its own would return true if the string was empty so, even though it doesn't matter in our use-case, lets also check the string isn't empty so the variable name is accurate.

 Finally, after we've joined the word together, if the first letter was a capital we'll get the first character with get_mut and a range that represents a single byte.

-Unlike our older split function, get_mut is safe it will not split characters, instead it returns an option.
+Unlike how we used ranges in our old split function, get_mut is safe it will not split characters, instead it returns an option.

-If the first character is a single byte we get a mutable slice reference that character, we can now make it uppercase.
+If the first character is a single byte we get a mutable slice reference to that character in the string, we can now make it uppercase.

 Running the test shows us that worked.